jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-Encounter-DocumentedEvent-DiabetesConsultation.page.md

 ## Example Encounter - Documented Event (Diabetes Consultation)
 This example supports the illustration of an encounter-based DocumentReference.
-It is referenced within {{pagelink:Example-DataStandardsWales-DocumentReference-EncounterBased.page.md, text:Example DocumentReference - Encounter-based}} as the Encounter context for the document.
+It is referenced within {{pagelink:Example-DataStandardsWales-DocumentReference-EncounterBased, text:Example DocumentReference - Encounter-based}} as the Encounter context for the document.
 This Encounter carries the minimal dataset for document event data that would be expected if there was no dedicated application functionality to provide a fuller Encounter dataset.

 The Encounter specifically supports a document reference representing a diabetes consultation:
 - The consultation occurred in the Outpatients Department of Glangwili General Hospital at 09:37 on 22nd July